-With gas prices soaring higher than ever, there's a lot of information—true and false—floating around about fuel economy.
-From well-intentioned friends to salespeople trying to make a buck, everyone has an opinion on how you can use less gas.
-Thankfully, the Department of Energy has solid facts based on data that will help you sort out the reality from the myth.
-Check out FuelEconomy.gov for even more tips.
+There is a lot of information—true and false—floating around about fuel economy.
+From well-intentioned friends to automotive salespeople, everyone has an opinion on how to use less gas.
+Thankfully, the Department of Energy has solid facts based on data that will help sort out the reality from the myth.

 Just the facts…